tronprotocol/tronwallet-adapter/packages/adapters/adapters/README.md

     ```typescript
     interface LedgerAdapterConfig {
         /**
-         * Set if open Wallet's website url when wallet is not installed.
+         * Set if open Wallet's website when wallet is not installed.
          * Default is true.
          */
         openUrlWhenWalletNotFound?: boolean;